msu-cmse-courses/VIP_website/_pages/about.md

 ## VIP at MSU

-At MSU, VIP program started in the spring semester of 2026 through the efforts of Dirk Colbry, Brian Keas and Jeff Siarto.
+At MSU, VIP program started in the spring semester of 2026 through the efforts of Dirk Colbry, Jeff Siarto and Brian Keas.

 # Vertically Integrated Projects